 You are here: Home > Explore Cumbria > Ravenglass, Muncaster and Eskdale

-At the coastal end lies Ravenglass, where three rivers – the Esk, Irt and Mite – meet to form an estuary and natural harbour.
-Once an important Roman port and fishing town where ships docked at the end of its main street, Ravenglass is now better known as the terminus for the Ravenglass & Eskdale steam railway, known fondly as La’al Ratty.
+At the coastal end of the valley lies the village of Ravenglass, where three rivers – the Esk, Irt and Mite – meet to form an estuary and natural harbour.
+Once an important Roman port and fishing town where ships docked at the end of its main street, today Ravenglass marks the end of the Frontiers of the Roman Empire UNESCO World Heritage Site.
+It’s also the only coastal village in the Lake District!

 Although Neolithic flints have been found in the sand dunes around Ravenglass, the best evidence of early humans came during the Bronze Age, when settlers lived on the high ground.
 The Romans were more interested in the natural harbour at Ravenglass, which became an important port around 79 BC.
-Little remains of the original fort, as much of the stone used to build it was removed when they built the Furness Railway in the 19th century, but the old bath house is still pretty much intact at Walls Castle.
+Little remains of the original fort, as much of the stone used to build it was removed when the Furness Railway was built in the 19th century, but the old Roman bath house - also known as Walls Castle - is still pretty much intact.

-A Roman road led through Eskdale to connect the port with Hardknott (Mediobogdum) at the head of the valley, which then continued through Little Langdale to the fort at Ambleside (Galava).
+A Roman road led through Eskdale to connect the port with Hardknott Roman Fort (Mediobogdum) at the head of the valley, which then continued through Little Langdale to the Roman fort at Ambleside (Galava).
 Its position on an elevated spur hemmed in by mountains inspired a description of it as ‘an enchanted fortress in the air'.

 Once the Romans had gone, Celts and Angles occupied the area; the former left a legacy of intricately patterned stone crosses.
-The next wave of occupiers were Vikings, in the 9th century, who established homesteads and enclosures for their livestock.
+The next wave of occupiers were Vikings in the 9th century, who established homesteads and enclosures for their livestock.
 They also left names, like Waberthwaite (Wyburgh's clearing) and Brotherilkeld at the head of Eskdale, and a series of carved crosses and distinctively shaped hogback tombstones - the best examples being at Gosforth Church.

 Just above the village of Boot, a gully in the fellside marks the site of Nab Gill iron ore mine, which exploited a wide vein of haematite (iron ore).
 The ore was commercially mined from the 1870s but enjoyed only a short period of prosperity.
 The remains of an incline, mine office and smithy can be seen from the track above Eskdale Mill.